 Joline Collins – Northeast Region

-Joline Collins serves as the Deputy Director of the Northeast Regional TAC Center.
+Joline Collins serves as the Northeast Regional Deputy Director for the Coalition for Community Schools.
 She is a proud first-generation college student and is currently a 2022 Ed.M. candidate at Harvard University Graduate School of Education; studying education policy and management.
 Since 2017, Joline has honed her expertise in systemic family and community engagement, leadership development and network management at IEL.
 She has supported the growth of IEL’s District Leaders Network on Family and Community Engagement, a peer-driven knowledge network designed to engage over 175 members as both experts and learners through a national structure to support member capacity building activities, organized professional learning experiences, co-authored Taking it to the Next Level: Strengthening and Sustaining Family Engagement through Integrated Systemic Practice, and more.

 “I came into this work initially for personal reasons, as a parent first.
 After I had my first child, I reflected on my own school experiences and thought about what I wanted for my daughter.
 I knew that she couldn’t live in a bubble and that her experiences and success would be connected to other children in her generation.
 Therefore, I begin to ask myself how do you ensure a positive education experience and plethora of opportunities to an entire generation?
 Understanding the need is great and solutions are complex, one person cannot do this work alone.
 Instead, to be successful, it will take leaders representing multiple systems to come together, strategize, and innovate on how to best serve our students, families and communities.
 To be clear, the solution must involve a two-generation approach because if our families are not well or engaged, then the students/youth they love, and support will not be well,” shares Collins.